bikeshaving/crank/website/documents/guides/03-components.md

 ```

 ## Component children
-Components can be passed children just like host elements.
+Component elements can have children just like host elements.
 The `createElement()` function will add children to the props object under the name `children`, and it is up to the component to place the children somewhere in the returned element tree, otherwise it will not appear in the rendered output.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";